leiyangleon/Geogrid/docs/instruction.md

        "ssmname" (-ssm option):                                stable surface mask (boolean)
 * Output files may include all or some of the following (depending on the input fed in):

-       "winlocname":        the range and azimuth pixel indices (2-band; in units of integer image pixels), "winoffname":        the downstream search (expected) range and azimuth pixel displacement (2-band; in units of integer image pixels), "winsrname":         the range and azimuth search range (2-band; in units of integer image pixels), "wincsminname":      the range and azimuth chip size minimum (2-band; in units of integer image pixels), "wincsmaxname":      the range and azimuth chip size maximum (2-band; in units of integer image pixels), "winssmname":        the stable surface mask (boolean),
+       "winlocname":        the range/azimuth pixel indices (2-band; in units of integer image pixels), "winoffname":        the downstream search (expected) range/azimuth pixel displacement (2-band; in units of integer image pixels), "winsrname":         the range/azimuth search range (2-band; in units of integer image pixels), "wincsminname":      the range/azimuth chip size minimum (2-band; in units of integer image pixels), "wincsmaxname":      the range/azimuth chip size maximum (2-band; in units of integer image pixels), "winssmname":        the stable surface mask (boolean),
-       "winro2vxname":      the 2-by-1 conversion coefficients from radar range and azimuth displacement to x-direction motion velocity (3-band; 3rd band is conversion coefficient from range pixel displacement to range motion velocity), "winro2vyname":      the 2-by-1 conversion coefficients from radar range and azimuth displacement to y-direction motion velocity (3-band; 3rd band is conversion coefficient from azimuth pixel displacement to azimuth motion velocity).
+       "winro2vxname":      the 2-by-1 conversion coefficients from radar range/azimuth displacement to x-direction motion velocity (3-band; 3rd band is conversion coefficient from range pixel displacement to range motion velocity), "winro2vyname":      the 2-by-1 conversion coefficients from radar range/azimuth displacement to y-direction motion velocity (3-band; 3rd band is conversion coefficient from azimuth pixel displacement to azimuth motion velocity).
 * For using Geogrid, a grid must be specified, which can be a real DEM for processing radar imagery and a dummy DEM (with all zero values) for optical imagery.
 Each of the rest optional input can be either used or omitted.

        input "demname"                                         -> output "winlocname"